ethereum/consensus-specs/specs/core/1_shard-data-chains.md

     return compute_merkle_root(data)
 ```

-Essentially, this outputs the root of a tree of the data roots, with the data roots all adjusted to have the same height if needed.
+This outputs the root of a tree of the data roots, with the data roots all adjusted to have the same height if needed.
 The tree can also be viewed as a tree of all of the underlying data concatenated together, appropriately padded.
 Here is an equivalent definition that uses bodies instead of roots [TODO: check equivalence]:

 ```python
 def mk_combined_data_root(depths, bodies):